 Daily Morning Prayer

-Every morning school begins with a morning prayer by our Director Fr.
-Mel Trinidad, SDB.
+Every morning school begins with a morning prayer.
 Students are led in a morning reflection and prayer which sets the tone for the rest of the day.

 At the beginning of the school year, Salesian students recognize the Triduum, three days of spiritual preparation which introduces the unique theme for the year.
 Spiritual activities include liturgies, guest lectures and student-team activities, all of which help illustrate and deepen our understanding of that theme.